zygmuntz/goodbooks-10k/README.md

 **books.csv** has metadata for each book (goodreads IDs, authors, title, average rating, etc.).
 The metadata have been extracted from goodreads XML files, available in `books_xml`.

+Some of these files are quite large, so GitHub won't show their contents online.
+See `samples` for smaller CSV snippets.

+Download individual zipped files from [releases](https://github.com/zygmuntz/goodbooks-10k/releases).

+See the [notebook](quick_look.ipynb) for a quick look.

+### Tags

 **book_tags.csv** contains tags/shelves/genres assigned by users to books.
 Tags in this file are represented by their IDs.
 They are sorted by _goodreads_book_id_ ascending and _count_ descending.

 In raw XML files, tags look like this: